python/devguide/setup.rst

 These instructions cover how to get a source checkout and a compiled version of the CPython interpreter (CPython is the version of Python available from http://www.python.org/).
-It will also tell you how to set up various code editors.
-Finally, this document also gives an overview of the directory structure of a CPython checkout.
+It also gives an overview of the directory structure of a CPython checkout.

 .. contents::